Mimic Octopus Facts

 - Firstly, the fabulous Mimic Octopus, Thaumoctopus mimicus, is a unique species of octopus.
 This astonishing species has an incredible capacity for impersonating other ocean animals.

-What also makes the Mimic Octopus different from its relatives is its ability to take the shape of not only objects, such as coral and rock, but also some animals!
+- What also makes this animal different from its relatives is its particular skill.
+That’s because it has a unique ability.
+It can take the shape of not only objects, such as coral and rock, but also some animals.

-The octopus’s natural color is a light brown/beige.
-However, they are usually a more noticeable color of striped white and brown to scare off predators by appearing to be poisonous.
+Also, the natural color of the animal typically appears a light brown or beige.
+However, it usually presents a more noticeable pattern of striped white and brown.
+This it does to scare off predators by appearing to be poisonous.

 - Genus: Thaumoctopus

 Mimic Octopus Distribution, Habitat, and Ecology